umbraco/UmbracoDocs/12/umbraco-forms/developer/configuration/README.md

 #### ShowValidationSummary

-This setting needs to be a `true` or `false` value and will allow you to toggle if the form will display all form validation error messages in a validation summary together.
+This setting needs to be a `true` or `false` value.
+It allows you to toggle whether the form will display all form validation error messages in a validation summary together.
 Defaults to `false`.

 #### HideFieldValidationLabels

-This setting needs to be a `true` or `false` value and will allow you to toggle if the form will show inline validation error messages next to the form field that is invalid.
+This setting needs to be a `true` or `false` value.
+It will allows you to toggle whether the form will show inline validation error messages next to the form field that is invalid.
 Defaults to `false`.

 #### NextPageButtonLabel, PreviousPageButtonLabel, SubmitButtonLabel